Canadian Forces Seek to Build Excellence in Foreign Flight Training

 New capabilities will include simulators for multi-engine and helicopter instruction, as well as new hangars, fuel tank farms.
 It will also include a new 80,000-square-foot training complex, with three large full-flight simulator bays, classrooms, student lounges, a presentation hall and briefing rooms.
 The complex also will be wired for interactive training, as interactive learning aids, computer-based courses, and even distance learning are also very much a part of the new CFTS operation.
 The Portage La Prairie facility will offer 36 different courses, including primary flying training, multi-engine training, helicopter training, and refresher courses.

-These changes will create a transitional period, but initial training is expected to begin early in 2006, with full operational capability expected in two years.
+These changes will create a transitional period, but initial training was expected to begin early in 2006, with full operational capability expected in 2 years.

 Allied Wings official Chris Lewis told Training & Simulation Journal that the center expects to instruct about 113 primary flying training students per year, about 40 multi-engine training students, and 60-75 rotary wing (helicopter) training students.
 The CFTS program will use only about 65% of its training capacity to provide instruction to Canadian pilots, however, and the Canadian government explicitly emphasized the importance of working together with its contract winner to market the program internationally.